One Dress

 A long time ago, in a state far, far away….

 Christmas time in Glendale, Arizona is usually quite chilly.
 That day, though, I was hating the long pants and sweater that Mom had made me wear.
-It hadn’t been too bad when I went out to play that morning but, by noon, the desert was sweltering.
-Deanna and I stopped by her home at the far end of the trailer park, as I hadn’t wanted to walk all the way home in this heat.
+It wasn't too bad when I went out to play that morning but, by noon, the desert was sweltering.
+Deanna and I stopped by her home at the far end of the trailer park, since it was closer and I hadn’t wanted to walk all the way home in this heat.

 “Mom?” called Deanna from her front door.